Roya Hakakian: A Beginner's Guide to America: For the Immigrant and the Curious

 Hakakian's newest book A Beginner's Guide to America For the Immigrant and the Curious was yet another departure for the author.
 This time she chose to write in second person narrative, straddling between fiction and nonfiction.
 Hakakian walks the immigrant through the moment of arrival in America through the naturalization process.
-By turns lyrical and witty, Hakakian decided to write the book when the anti-immigrant sentiments reached a fever pitch in 2016.
+Hakakian decided to write the book when the anti-immigrant sentiments reached a fever pitch in 2016.
 While the book appears to be written for new immigrants, it is just as much written for the native born Americans who, unaware of the privileges of their own country, must see it through the perspective of a newcomer to discover what they take for granted.
 Pulitzer Prize winner Jennifer Egan called the book "striking and beautiful," while Anthony Kronman, Yale law professor and author of The Assault on American Excellence, called the book, "a stirring, insightful, funny and uplifting book whose real predecessor is Alexis de Tocqueville."
 According to a review by Tunku Varadarajan for the Wall Street Journal, Hakakian's account is notable for its balance: "She offers counsel to readers, not commandments, and although her book could be seen as a love letter to America, it is one that’s been written by an exacting lover who isn’t blind to this country’s flaws."
 In his review for The Boston Globe, Jeff Jacoby wrote about the book, "Lyrical and perceptive, “A Beginner’s Guide to America” is an immigrant's love letter to the nation that took her in.
 And it is a timely reminder of what millions of human beings endure when they uproot their lives to become Americans by choice."